alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 Some of us may remember from linear algebra that eigenvalues of symmetric matrices are _invariant_ under orthogonal transformations.
 So the representation of our model is not unique - we can just replace all matrices $$\mathbf{A}_i$$ by $$\mathbf{Q}\mathbf{A}_i\mathbf{Q}^\intercal$$ for some orthogonal matrix $$\mathbf{Q}$$ and obtain exactly the same model.
 Redundancy, of course, is not unique to this family.
 Matrix factorization models[^2] have a similar redundancy.
 But we can eliminate some of this redundancy.

+---
+**Update 2026-04-24**

+The "eliminating redundancy" section below has a mistake, since orthogonal matrices can also change the order of eigenvalues.
+So the _entire spectrum_ is unchanged, but the $$k$$-th eigenvalue may be changed by an orthogonal transformation.
+Nevertheless, we have empirical experiments that show that this parametrization works reasonably well in practice.

+---

 Since $$\mathbf{A}_0$$ is symmetric, it has a spectral decomposition:

 $$